kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Analysis Using CyberChef and File Signatures

-- I used CyberChef to decode the Base64-encoded blocks found in the email.
+- I used CyberShef to decode base64 text and discover the hidden information.
-- Using the Hex operation, I examined the first four bytes (magic numbers) of the decoded content to identify the file type based on known signatures.
+- I used the CyberShef Hex operator to decode the content and found the first four bytes (Magic Numbers).
-- The second Base64 block was identified as a ZIP archive rather than a PDF, confirming the attachment was intentionally disguised.
+- With the help of magic numbers, I used file signatures to determine what kind of file it is.
+The attacker claimed that it's a PDF file, but the File Signatures website has helped me to find out that it’s a ZIP archive file.

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%202.png?raw=true">

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%203.png?raw=true">